Netflix/falcor/documentation/router.md

 Each pattern will produce an array of results, even when matched against a single value.

-## How the Router Works

-The router implements the Data source interface, which allows a caller to work with serial graph data indirectly using three methods: get, set, and call.
-Routers are unusual in that rather than work against a pre-existing JSON Graph object stored somewhere, Routers generate JSON Graph data on-demand by retrieving the requested data from one or more data sources.
-As a Router's JSON Graph object is sometimes referred to as a "virtual" JSON Graph.

-In this section we will examine how the router executes each of the DataSource methods.
-However rather than explain how each DataSource operation works in the abstract, we will define an sample Router and then explain how the DataSource operations are executed against it.

 ## Walkthrough: Building a Router for Netflix-like Application

 Netflix is an online streaming video service with millions of subscribers.
 When a member logs on to the Netflix service, they are presented with a list of genres, each of which contains a list of titles which they can stream.